 - 1. Launch a web browser from a computer that is connected to the same network as the access point or directly to the access point through an Ethernet cable or WiFi connection. - 2.
-Enter the IP address that is assigned to the access point. - A login window displays. - If your browser does not display the login window but displays a security message and does not let you proceed, see Log in to the access point after initial setup on page 46. - 3.
-Enter the access point user name and password.
+Enter the IP address that is assigned to the access point. - A login window displays.

+If your browser does not display the login window but displays a security warning, dismiss the warning.
+For more information, see Dismiss a browser security warning on page 42.